Believe in Mi-Kis

 In 2000 the United Kennel Club had a Rare Breed Specialty in conjunction with their yearly Premium show and the Mi-Ki was invited.
 My Asia's Blue Angel took Best of Breed at that show.
 Through the years we have had booths at pet expos to promote the breed, marched in many parades, attended charity events as a club and several of our Mi-Kis have become licensed therapy dogs.

-Maureen is now retired from breeding and in Spring of 2008 she named me her spokesperson and the IMR as the only Mi-Ki Club she sanctions.
-I am currently collaborating with her to write her accounting of how she stared the Mi-Ki breed.
+Maureen has passed but in the Spring of 2008 she named me her spokesperson and the IMR as the only Mi-Ki Club she sanctions.
+I collaborated with her to write her accounting of how she started the Mi-Ki breed.
 In April of 2008, IMR Mi-Kis were one of the first breeds accepted into the newly formed CDHPR, which is the entry program for recognition with the United Kennel Club.
+In January 2016, the Mi-Ki was officially recognized by UKC.

 ~ Connie Faye Abel ~